difference between photosynthesis and cellular respiration

 On the other hand, cellular respiration is the process by which living organisms break down glucose molecules into energy through a series of metabolic reactions.
 The reaction takes place within the mitochondria of a cell, and the energy produced from the reaction is then used by the organism for various cellular activities.

-See also difference between gerund and participle
+See also difference between midget and dwarf

 Energy Production